Scottie Pippen's Success and Achievements in Timeline

 1992: Second NBA Championship

-In 1992, Scottie Pippen helped lead the Chicago Bulls to their second consecutive NBA championship.
+In 1992, Scottie Pippen helped lead the Bulls to their second consecutive championship.

-In 1992, Scottie Pippen won an Olympic gold medal as part of the U.S. Olympic "Dream Team," which dominated its opponents.
+In 1992, Scottie Pippen won an NBA title and an Olympic gold medal as part of the U.S. Olympic "Dream Team".

 1993: Third NBA Championship

-In 1993, Scottie Pippen helped lead the Chicago Bulls to their third consecutive NBA championship, completing their first three-peat.
+In 1993, Scottie Pippen helped lead the Bulls to their third consecutive championship.

-In 1993, following Michael Jordan's retirement, Scottie Pippen led the Bulls in scoring, assists, and blocks, earning All-Star Game MVP honors.
+In 1993, following Michael Jordan's retirement, Scottie Pippen emerged from Jordan's shadow, earning All-Star Game MVP honors and leading the Bulls in multiple statistical categories.

 1994: NBA All-Star Game MVP

-In 1994, Scottie Pippen was named the NBA All-Star Game MVP, marking a significant achievement in his career.
+In 1994, Scottie Pippen was named the NBA All-Star Game MVP.

-In the 1995-96 season, with the return of Michael Jordan and the addition of Dennis Rodman, the Bulls posted a record of 72-10, which was the best regular-season record in NBA history at the time.
+In the 1995-96 season, with the return of Michael Jordan and the addition of Dennis Rodman, the Bulls posted the best regular-season record in NBA history at the time (72-10).

 November 1996: Pippen sets NBA plus-minus record

-In November 1996, Scottie Pippen set the NBA single-month plus-minus record of 272.
+In November 1996, Scottie Pippen set a new NBA single-month plus-minus record of 272.

-In 1996, Scottie Pippen won his second Olympic gold medal, playing a key role on the U.S. Olympic team.
+In 1996, Scottie Pippen again won an NBA title and an Olympic gold medal, being a key figure in the Olympic team.

-On February 9, 1997, Scottie Pippen and Michael Jordan were selected among the 50 Greatest Players in NBA History as part of the league celebrating its 50th season.
-The ceremony was held at half-time of the 1997 NBA All-Star Game.
-Pippen finished with 8 points, 3 rebounds and 2 assists in 25 minutes of play.
-The East defeated the West 132–120 and Glen Rice was crowned the All-Star Game MVP.
+On February 9, 1997, Scottie Pippen and Michael Jordan were selected among the 50 Greatest Players in NBA History, celebrated at halftime of the 1997 NBA All-Star Game.
+Pippen scored 8 points with 3 rebounds and 2 assists in 25 minutes, as the East defeated the West 132-120, with Glen Rice named MVP.

 On December 8, 2005, the Chicago Bulls retired Scottie Pippen's number 33.